DBoo92/317Hardware/index.md

 ![Image of parts2](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/sayal_parts.jpg)

->I realized it will be difficult to use these fan headers on the PCB as they will require through holes.
+>I realized it will be difficult to use these fan connectors on the PCB as they will require through holes.
 Need to exchange these for breakaway header pins.

 ![Image of parts3](https://raw.githubusercontent.com/DBoo92/317Hardware/master/images/princessauto_parts.jpg)